January 4, 2016|Kim's Blog, Management Skills|

 The start of a New Year usually finds people all fired up and determined to change.
 Usually it’s about personal fitness and health but often it’s about business change.
 But are you or your people really ready to change?

 Leaders and coaches would do well to remember that there are various stages in the change process.
-If you are unprepared it may mean that your exciting plans to change flounder and founder.
+If you are unprepared it may mean that your exciting plans to change flounder.

 1. Pre-contemplation